applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+Which of the following is the most important in improving a library's services?

+- I think the most important thing for improving a library's services is to offer a greater selection of books.
+- first of all, if there is greate selection of books, I can get the information that I need from many books. so I can get the experience and expand my view more effectively, and efficiently.
+  - people like to read books in a comfortable space.
+  - children need a child-friendly environment to enjoy books.
+- However, it is not really ~
+- Also, I can solve many kinds of problems or situations from many kinds of books. so, I can fully concentrate on my work, become productive, and have a better outcome.
+  - People can experience more than just reading books. it will attract more visitors.
+- so, these are the reasons.

 I want to go shomewhere for vacation on a train, Can you recommend a destination for me?